Service Battery Warning on Mac – Do You Need to Replace the Battery?

 - Turn on the laptop.

-The process should reset the Service Battery warning.
-As mentioned, it may also reset other settings too.
-SMC controls the computer fans, backlights, and indicator lights, as well as some aspects of the display, ports, and battery.
-Resetting SMC forces your MacBook to revert back to its default settings.
-If a corruption or issue has occurred with the SMC, this should address it.
+SMC controls the computer fans, backlights, and indicator lights, as well as some aspects of the display, ports, and battery, so resetting it will force your MacBook to revert back to its default settings for all these things.
+If a transient issue in the SMC was causing the Service Battery warning, this should address it.

 Other Ways to Address the Service Battery Warning on Mac

-Do you know of any other ways to get rid of the Service Battery Warning?
+Do you know of any other ways to keep your MacBook’s battery in good condition, or how to get rid of the Service Battery Warning?
 Have you had any particular issues with your MacBook or MacBook Pro battery?
 Tell us about it in the comments below.